How to Extract Movies from Blu-ray to Edit in Adobe Premiere

 Wanna to listen to the music or audio from the Blu-ray movies on your portable players?
-Probably you may seek a 3rd party software to help you rip your Blu-ray and convert the audio file into AAC so that you can easily transfer the soundtrack to your audio player and enjoy the songs without limitations.
+Probably you may be looking for a 3rd party utility to help you rip your Blu-ray and convert the audio file into AAC so that you can easily transfer the soundtrack to your audio player and enjoy the songs without limitations.
 Don't worry - there's probably a simple solution.

 Before we get into the solution, we'll start by reminding you that AAC is a audio codec which was designed to replace the current popular MP3 format.
 It stands Advanced Audio Coding, and generally achieves better sound quality than MP3 at similar bit rates.
 Despite AAC has a better performance than MP3 in most cases, it still lost some data to reduce file size for storage, handling, and transmitting content.
 If you intend to extract audio files from Blu-ray to save in lossless audio file, then getting Blu-ray into FLAC format is one way you go.

-If you want to rip Blu-ray soundtrack to AAC on a Windows machine, then you could use the equivalent version—Blu-ray Ripper for Windows to get the job done.
+If you want to rip Blu-ray soundtrack to AAC on a Mac machine, then you could use the equivalent version to get the job done.

 Step 1: Load Blu-ray videos

-Insert the Blu-ray in the drive and fire up Blu-ray Ripper on either Mac or Windows computer.
-Click Add Blu-ray/DVD and you'll be asked to locate a source.
+Insert the Blu-ray you want to extract audio to AAC into the BD drive and fire up Blu-ray Ripper on your computer.
+Click Load Disc and you'll be asked to locate a source.
 Once you have your source Blu-ray movies selected, open it up.
-Or simply drag and drop the BD files to navigate the Blu-ray movies to the program.

 A few seconds later, all the BD titles with details appear in a queue waiting for ripping on the workflow of the main screen.

-For more purpose, if you plan to export your converted AAC audio to your iOS device (iPhone, iPod, iPad), then straight to select the formatting option that best matches what you have under Device tab.
+If you plan to export you convert your Blu-ray movie to play on the device of your choice, then straight to select the preset option that best matches what you have from the device-oriented categories.

-Once you've chosen your profile preference, click pen icon at the upper right corner of the AAC audio profile and make your audio quality choices.
-For the most part you can leave this alone, but this section is where you'll set things of for the output audio parameters, such as codec, kbps, sample rate and channel.
+Once you've chosen your profile preference, you are able to click Settings button at the lower center of the window and tweak your audio quality settings, such as codec, kbps, sample rate and channel.